 \underline{Case 1-a}: There are no interferers.
 In this case since no interfering signal is received during time instants associated with colors in $\mathcal{R}_{i,j}$, hence,

 Then, we have

 \underline{Case 1-b}: All interferers share a common color that is in $\mathcal{R}_{i,j}$ but not in $\cup_{i^\prime: (i^\prime,i) \in \mathcal{E}}{\left( \mathcal{T}_{i^\prime,j} \cup \mathcal{C}_{i^\prime,j} \right)}$.
 In this case, the transmit signal of any interferer ${\sf V}_{i^\prime,j^\prime}$ appears exactly twice in time instants associated with colors in $\mathcal{R}_{i,j}$, once during the time instant associated with the color that all interferers share, see (\ref{eq:share}), and once during a different time instant, see Definition~\ref{def:interferer}.
-Note that during the time instant associated with the color that all interferers share, ${\sf V}_{i,j}$ only receives signal from the interferers due to (\ref{eq:exclusive}).
 Hence, when adding the received signals over all time instants associated with colors in $\mathcal{R}_{i,j}$, the transmit signal of any interferer gets canceled.
-Moreover, condition \textbf{C.5} guarantees that the desired signal, \emph{i.e.}, $X^j_{{\sf V}_{i^\prime}}$, is transmitted exactly once during time instants associated with colors in $\mathcal{R}_{i,j}$.
+Moreover, condition \textbf{C.6} guarantees that the desired signal, \emph{i.e.} $X^j_{{\sf V}_{i^\prime}}$, is transmitted exactly once during time instants associated with colors in $\mathcal{R}_{i,j}$.
 Hence, from (\ref{eq:repetition1}) and the argument presented above, we have

 \underline{Case 2}: $\mathcal{C}_{i^\prime,j} \neq \emptyset$.
 Note that according to condition \textbf{C.3} the colors in $\mathcal{C}_{i^\prime,j}$ can only appear in $\mathcal{T}_{i^\prime,j^\prime}$ where $\mathcal{C}_{i^\prime,j^\prime} = \emptyset$.
 As a result, each one of those codewords added to $X^j_{{\sf V}_{i^\prime}}$ as in (\ref{eq:transmit}), are also transmitted during time instants corresponding to colors in $\mathcal{C}_{i,j}$.
 Hence, if $\mathcal{C}_{i^\prime,j} \neq \emptyset$,